Radial tunnel syndrome: Diagnosis

 The diagnosis is based on symptoms and signs alone and objective testing is expected to be normal.
 This syndrome may be clinically tested by flexing the patients long finger while the patient extends the wrist and fingers.
 Pain is a positive finding.

 The chief complaint of this disease is usually pain in the dorsal aspect of the upper forearm, and any weakness described is secondary to the pain.
 Tenderness to palpation occurs over the area of the radial neck.
 Also, the disease can be diagnosed by a positive "middle finger test", where resisted middle finger extension produces pain.
 Radiographic evaluation of the elbow should be performed to rule out other diagnoses.

 Treatment

 Non-surgical treatment of radial tunnel syndrome includes rest, NSAID, therapy with modalities, work modification, ergonomic modification, injection if associated with lateral epicondylitis.

 Patients whose conditions are more adapted to surgical intervention are those who do not respond to prolonged conservative treatment.
-The patient must have pain with resisted supination, positive middle finger test, positive electrodiagnostic findings, and pain relief after anesthetic injection into the radial tunnel.
-Based on 2002 data, surgical decompression leads to 60–70% good or excellent results.
+The patient must have pain with resisted supination, positive middle finger test, positive electrodiagnostic findings, and pain relief after a nerve block in the radial tunnel.
+Based on 2002 data, nerve decompression leads to 60–70% good or excellent results.